Marketcloud/ionic-marketcloud/README.md

-# Ionic2 Marketcloud shopping app
+# Ionic Marketcloud shopping app
 ![Marketcloud](http://beta.marketcloud.it/img/logo/new_with_text.png)

+Build a serverless shopping app with Ionic and Marketcloud

 ## Documentation
-This project is used in our tutorial series about building a shopping app with Ionic2 and [Marketcloud](https:/www.marketcloud.it) as backend.
+This project is used in our tutorial series about building a shopping app with Ionic and [Marketcloud](https:/www.marketcloud.it) as backend.

 ## Installation